 The proportion of sugar to vinegar is adjusted in line with personal taste.
 The various brands of dish vinegar on the market commercially can also be used.

-Pour the sushi vinegar over the cooked rice while the rice is still hot, and mix it in with a rice paddle.
+Pour the sushi vinegar over the cooked rice while it is still hot, and mix it with a rice paddle.

-Do this till the rice is light-weight and flossy, and the flavor of the vinegar dispersed.
+Do this till the rice is light-weight and flossy and the flavor of the vinegar is dispersed.
 Do not allow the rice grains to cling together in clumps, and do not squish the grains, or the rice will become sticky and pasty.

-If you make a large quantity of sushi rice, transfer the extra rice to another container and cover with a wet cloth to prevent the rice from becoming dry and hard.
-This step isn’t necessary if creating solely a tiny low quantity for home use.
+If you make a large quantity of sushi rice, transfer the extra rice to another container and cover it with a wet cloth to prevent the rice from becoming dry and hard.
+This step isn’t necessary if creating a tiny low quantity solely for home use.

 Utensils for mixing the sushi rice

-A wooden container with a large, flat bottom called hangiri, also known as handai or oke pan.
-It can absorb steam and moisture, allowing the rice grains to become springy and glossy.
+A wooden container with a large, flat-bottom called hangiri, also known as handai or oke pan.
+It can absorb steam and moisture, making the rice grains springy and glossy.

 How to store hangiri?
-Wash in warm water when used, and drip-dry (do not dry in the sun).
-Store in a dark, cool, and dry place.
+When used, wash in warm water and drip-dry (do not dry in the sun).
+Store in a dark, calm, and dry place.
 Wipe clean with a dry fabric before future use.